LLM Collaboration With Multi-Agent Reinforcement Learning: MAGRPO

-We employ stochastic gradient descent to train agents.
-Without explicit value models, estimating history-action values from a single rollout incurs high variance.
-To stabilize training, we estimate the expected return of the current state by averaging over a group of Monte Carlo samples $\{R^{(1)}_{t}, \cdots, R^{(G)}_{t}\}$ for each branch $B$.
-As a result, we are able to generate a centralized estimate (which is common in MARL) without a large value model.
+We employ stochastic gradient descent to train agents at the end of each episode.
+Without explicit value models, estimating history-action values incurs high variance.
+To stabilize training, we estimate the expected return of the current history by averaging over a group of Monte Carlo samples of the joint return $R^{\mathcal{G}}_{t}=\{R^{(1)}_{t}, \cdots, R^{(G)}_{t}\}$.
+As a result, we are able to generate a centralized estimate (common in MARL) without a large value model.
 For each turn $t$, the advantage of each joint action in the group is calculated as,

 where $R^{(g)}_t = \sum_{\tau=t}^{H-1} r^{(g)}_\tau$.
-Inspired by GRPO \cite{deepseek-r1}, Dr. GRPO \cite{drgrpo}, and MAPPO \cite{mappo}, the centralized advantage values can be used to update policy $\pi_i$ (parameterized by $\theta_i$) for each agent $i$.
-MAGRPO does not have importance sampling and epsilon clipping since it is on-policy, and the weight of the KL divergence term is set to be 0 to encourage greater policy deviation from the base model,
+Inspired by GRPO \cite{deepseek-math, drgrpo}, and MAPPO \cite{mappo}, the centralized advantage values can be used to update policy $\pi_i$ (parameterized by $\theta_i$) for each agent $i$.
+MAGRPO does not have importance sampling and thereby epsilon clipping for simplicity, and the KL divergence coefficient is set to be 0 to encourage greater policy deviation from the base model,

-where the gradient is averaged across all the branches (states) and over the group of generations at $t$.